Tree pruning and maintenance

 - A large branch is hanging and is in danger of falling or damaging a property.

 - A large branch is obstructing a footpath.

-The Council regular tree care and maintenance program visits every neighbourhood in Moreland to prune and maintain Council trees.
+Council's regular tree care and maintenance program visits every neighbourhood in Moreland every 18 months to prune and maintain Council trees.

 Pruning of trees on streets and in parks may only be carried out by an authorised Moreland Council arborist or contractor.

 Council carries out pruning of Council trees as part of the regular tree care and maintenance program where: